The History, Evolution & Meaning of the Chypre Perfume and a Review of the Best Chypre Fragrances.

-Just to re-iterate this, Chypre is not a single ingredient.
-Instead, it is an accord.
-An accord is a blended mix of two or three ingredients, to create a new and unique fragrance.
+[Note: An accord is a blended mix of two or three ingredients, to create a new and unique fragrance].

-The Chypre perfume is characterised by the contrast between fresh top, typically citrus chords, and a warm, woody, oakmoss base.
+A Chypre fragrance is characterised by the contrast between fresh top notes, e.g. citrus, lavender, and a rich woody, oakmoss base.